Introduction:

 #2.
 Do not chase the puck- it will move faster than you can move.
 Follow the puck by moving your mallet back and forth to get the best defensive position

 #3.
 Move back towards the goal- that is the best way to use your mallet in defense of your goal.
-It is easier to stop the puck and cuts down the space your opponent has to score .
+It is easier to stop the puck and cuts down the space your opponent has to score.

 #4.
-Find the proper position- your mallet should be somewhere in between 8 and 14 inches out in front of your goal.
+Find the proper position- your mallet should be somewhere between 8 and 14 inches out in front of your goal.

 #5.
 Learn the triangle defense- it is the most commonly used defensive method.
 The point of the triangle is nearest your goal.